bgplab/bgplab/basic/2-multihomed/index.md

 ## Configuration Tasks

-After starting the lab with **netlab up**, log into your device (RTR) with **netlab connect rtr** and verify that the IP addresses are configured on all its interfaces.

 Configure EBGP sessions using the following parameters:

 | Node | Neighbor | Neighbor IPv4 | Neighbor AS | Local AS |